United States Congressional Joint Committee on the Library: 117th Congress

+The 117th United States Congress served from January 3, 2021, to January 3, 2023.

 Members

 116th Congress

 The 116th United States Congress served from January 3, 2019, to January 3, 2021.

 Members

 The following members served on the Joint Committee on the Library for the 116th United States Congress.

 115th Congress

 The 115th United States Congress served from January 3, 2017, to January 3, 2019.

 Members

 The following members served on the Joint Committee on the Library for the 115th United States Congress.

 Fine arts introduced

 The following resolutions were introduced for displaying fine arts in the United States Capitol during the 115th United States Congress.